wojtekmach/req/README.md

 ### Request steps

-Request step is a function that accepts a `request` and returns either:
+Request step is a function that accepts a `request` and returns one of the following:

   * A `request`